 Coordinate site access with the licensee.

-Region-based inspections: Consider deferringpostponing all onsite inspection activities.
+Region-based inspections: Consider deferring or postponing all onsite inspection activities.

-Assess objectives and licensee personnel support to determine whether procedures can be performed remotely.
+Assess IP objectives and licensee personnel support to determine whether procedures can be performed remotely.

 Regional office: In consultation with the Office of Nuclear Security and Incident Response, consider the need to staff a portion of the Incident Response Center to monitor plant status and coordinate NRC activities.